Theophilus Brown: Background and career

 In 1952 Brown enrolled in the graduate studio program at the University of California, Berkeley, joining a group of artists—including Richard Diebenkorn, David Park, Elmer Bischoff, James Weeks, and Nathan Oliveira — that would later be known as the Bay Area Figurative Movement.
-While attending Berkeley, Brown also met and fell in love with his long-time partner and fellow-painter, Paul Wonner.
+While attending Berkeley, Brown also met and fell in love with his long-time partner and fellow-painter Paul Wonner.

-In the early 1960s, Brown and Wonner moved to Santa Monica, where they developed a close friendship with fellow gay couple, novelist Christopher Isherwood, and portrait artist Don Bachardy.
-Over the years, Brown and Wonner also fostered friendships with playwright William Inge, composer and conductor André Previn, actress Eva Marie Saint and her husband, director Jeffery Hayden, and New Zealand novelist Janet Frame.
+In the early 1960s, Brown and Wonner moved to Santa Monica, where they developed a close friendship with fellow gay couple, novelist Christopher Isherwood and portrait artist Don Bachardy.
+Over the years, Brown and Wonner also fostered friendships with playwright William Inge, composer and conductor André Previn, actress Eva Marie Saint and her husband, director Jeffrey Hayden, and New Zealand novelist Janet Frame.

 In his later years, Brown still managed to paint daily.
 Theophilus Brown resided in San Francisco, California at the time of his death.

 His papers are held at the Archives of American Art.